 The primary purpose of a pressure washer is to clean, so we decided to let this metric account for a large proportion of the overall score.
-To test it we began by getting a feel for how effective each unit was at a variety of different tasks — cleaning gutters, driveways, fence boards, and dirty trucks.
+We began by getting a feel for how effective each unit was at various tasks — cleaning gutters, fence boards, driveways, and dirty trucks.
 These jobs are very subjective and hard to recreate, so we then devised a series of repeatable tests.
 We timed how long it took each model to remove a certain amount of dirt from a given area to give us some rough numbers to compare the machines to one another.
 Next, we calculated each model's cleaning units, which is defined as pounds per square inch of pressure multiplied by the gallons per minute of flow.

-To get a more tangible sense of spraying power we built a wooden trough that we adjusted to an angle of 24 degrees to see how high each washer could spray a standard bocce ball.
+To get a more tangible sense of spraying power, we built a wooden trough adjusted to an angle of 24 degrees to see how high each washer could spray a standard bocce ball.
 We used a combination of all of these variables, observations, and judgments to settle on a score for each model's true cleaning ability.

 Earning a perfect 10 out 10 for this metric is the Simpson MSH3125 MegaShot.
 This gas-powered model is what our professional tool testing team described as "beastly" when it came to its performance in every one of our cleaning assessments.
-The MegaShot was exceptionally impressive when it came to real-world household chores — it easily cleaned gutters, fences, and sidewalks.
+The MegaShot was exceptionally impressive when it came to real-world household chores — it cleaned gutters, sidewalks, and fences with ease.

 We measured the cleaning units for this model at 4680, which is much higher than most of the field.
-When it came to the testing trough, the Simpson nearly doubled the sustained height that it was able to maintain a bocce ball at compared to other models.
+When it came to the testing trough, the Simpson nearly doubled the sustained height that it could maintain a bocce ball at compared to other models.
 We were able to get it to settle in at a distance of 7 feet up the inclined trough at an angle of 24 degrees.